AnthonyGallante/Lego-Mosaic-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+Please enjoy!
+I wrote the backend of this app some time ago, but vibe coded the interface as a simple project to test out cursor when it became popular.
+Pretty happy with how it came out—but even with cursor, I was pretty shocked at how much control is surrendered to automation.
+It's great for getting simple things done, but seems to me a horrible practice to rely upon.

+That being said, please review the mostly AI generated README.md below!

 A Python application with a graphical user interface that converts images into Lego mosaic designs.
 The application pixelizes an image and determines the exact Lego bricks needed to construct the mosaic.

 ![lego mosaic application](https://github.com/user-attachments/assets/fd860089-f48b-4fdb-a834-a756786793da)